Kokkuri: Modern kokkuri

-Modern kokkuri has changed heavily from its original form, now resembling the much more common Oujia board, but played with a sheet of paper.
-A torii is drawn in the top-center of the paper, with the words 'Yes' and 'No' written on either side; a letter grid (most often hirigana) is placed underneath the torii, along with the numbers 0-9.
+Modern kokkuri has changed heavily from its original form, now resembling the much more common Ouija board, but played with a sheet of paper.
+A torii is drawn in the top-center of the paper, with the words 'Yes' and 'No' written on either side; a letter grid (most often hiragana) is placed underneath the torii, along with the numbers 0-9.
 A small coin (most commonly the ten yen) is used as a planchette.

 Unlike the Western Ouija board, kokkuri has slight differences in playthrough.
 Before playing, a door or window must be propped open to allow the spirit to enter the room, and must be closed when the spirit leaves.
-In addition, sometime in the next 24 hours after the game is played, the paper must be burned and the coin spent in a financial transaction.
+In addition, the implements must be expended during the first 24 hours after the game is played; the paper must be burned, the ink in the pen used to draw on the paper must be used up, and the coin should be spent in a financial transaction.

 This modern version is sometimes referred to as Spirit of the Coin.